-It is safe to live in Kenya.
+Yes, Kenya is a safe place to live.
 Moreover, for anyone moving and living in Kenya, it is always advisable to observe basic security measures.

 6. Is it expensive to live in Kenya?

-It is not expensive to live in Kenya, Nairobi is the only place where housing is a bit high.
+It is not expensive to live in Kenya.
+However, Nairobi is the only place where housing is a bit high in Kenya.
 Other things and places are quite affordable.